crypto-com/thaler-docs/docs/getting-started/local-devnet.md

 Starting from July 2020, Azure DCsv2 (Confidential Cloud) instance have been upgraded to use DCAP driver higher than v1.32 which is not compatible with our chain.
 In this step we will re-install the SGX driver with a compatible one.
 :::

-1. Remove existing DCAP driver
+1. Remove existing DCAP driver.
+This will take 5 minutes
     ```bash
     $ cd chain
     $ make rm-dcap-sgx-driver